-In 1953 Wayne Pollard, concerned about the future of his daughter Carolyn—whose only option was institutionalization—brings together a group of parents with children with disabilities to start the first chartered educational and training program in Lake County.
+1950s: Unwilling to institutionalize his daughter Carolyn, in 1953 Wayne Pollard gathered a group of parents with children with disabilities to start the first chartered educational and training program in Lake County.
 The Lake County Educational Society for Retarded Children is established.

-Federal legislation is passed mandating public education through age 21 for people with disabilities.
-NorthPointe services expand and a pre-school for children with disabilities opens.
-In 1965, the organization moves from Zion to Waukegan and the name is changed to “Lake County Society for the Retarded.”
+1960s: Federal legislation is passed mandating public education through age 21 for people with disabilities.
+NorthPointe expands services opening a preschool for children with disabilities.
+In 1965, the organization moves from Zion to Waukegan.

-In 1975, NorthPointe opens a second location in Zion in the (old) Zion Roller Rink.
-Services now include young adults, and sheltered workshop services continue to grow in response to the work/training needs.
-To consolidate programs, we move to the (old) Warwick building in Zion with double the amount of space.
+1970s: In 1975, NorthPointe opens a second location in Zion.
+Services now include young adults and sheltered workshop services continue to grow in response to the work/training needs.
+To consolidate programs, we move to the larger Warwick building in Zion.

-NorthPointe introduces a progressive model of multi-vocational programs.
-A 72,000-square-foot building is purchased in 1984 to answer growing needs and is named The Killian Center to honor major donor Bob Killian.
-Community integrated and supported residential services begin, with four residents seeking living arrangements.
+1980s: NorthPointe introduces a progressive model of multi-vocational programs.
+A 72,000-sq.-ft. building is purchased in 1984 and is named in honor of major donor Bob Killian.
+Community integrated and supported residential services begin.

-The residential program grows to support 75 men and women.
+1990s: The residential program grows to support 75 men and women.
 The Employment Resources program is established to help individuals find community employment.
-The Psycho-Social Rehabilitation program (SOARR) is initiated to assist persons with mental illness reintegrate successfully into the community.

-We officially change our name to “NorthPointe Resources, Inc.” A person-centered planning model is embraced.
-Services continue to expand to include a senior program, home-based as well as high school transition services, art therapy, and a community-living transition program for SOARR members.
+2000s: We officially change our name to “NorthPointe Resources, Inc.” A person-centered planning model is embraced.
+Services expand to include a senior program, home-based and high school transition services as well as talk and art therapy services.